t3knoid/homelab/nebula_sync_–_pi-hole_synchronization.md

 ### 🔹 Steps (Conceptual)

-1. Configure **primary and replica Pi‑hole instances** in your inventory.
+1. Configure **primary and replica Pi‑hole instances** in the inventory.
 2. Apply the `nebulasync_setup` role using Ansible.
 3. Verify sync configuration and schedules.
 4. Monitor logs and health checks to ensure successful propagation.